myTrackerSDK/mytracker-android/README.md

    }
    ```

-Integration instructions are available on our [website](https://tracker.my.com/docs/).
+Integration instructions are available on the [website](https://tracker.my.com/docs/sdk/android/api).

-Demo-app with examples of integration available in [myTrackerDemo-kotlin folder](https://github.com/myTrackerSDK/mytracker-android/tree/master/myTrackerDemo-kotlin).
+Demo-app with examples of integration is available in the [myTrackerDemo-kotlin folder](https://github.com/myTrackerSDK/mytracker-android/tree/master/myTrackerDemo-kotlin).

 ## Requirements